Exploding Parsons Table

 Fabrication Method: Resin Casting

-Clear Resin can be combined with different materials to create "space".
+Clear Resin can be combined with different materials to create "empty space".
 I was inspired by examples of resin casting that combine other materials, such as wood and concrete, and creating a sense of water or space.
-Resin also adheres to almost any other material, creating a seamless bond.
+Resin also adheres to many other materials, creating a strong and seamless bond.

 Exploration + Experimentation